rabiushukurat/social-media-stress-productivity-analysis/README.md

 # Social Media, Sleep & Exercise: Impact on Stress & Productivity

 ## Project Overview
-Analyzed 11,000 records of social media usage, sleep patterns and exercise habits to uncover how daily behaviors impact stress levels and productivity scores.
+Analysed 11,000 records of social media usage, sleep patterns and exercise habits to uncover how daily behaviors impact stress levels and productivity scores.

 ## Tools Used